zachwill/mapq/README.md

 {'lat': 37.775002, 'lng': -122.418297}
 ```

-You can also use the Mapquest API without interacting with the `Geo`
+Alternatively, you can also use the Mapquest API without interacting with the `Geo`
 class.

 **NOTE**: Your `MAPQUEST_API_KEY` environment variable will need to be